pelias-deprecated/kubernetes/elasticsearch/README.md

 terraform init
 ```

-for initializig Terraform and fetching the module code, and then
+for initializing Terraform and fetching the module code, and then

 ```
 terraform apply